Kwon Ko

 Zadu: A python library for evaluating the reliability of dimensionality reduction embeddings

-Hyeon Jeon, Aeri Cho, Jinhwa Jang, Soohyun Lee, Jake Hyun, Hyung-Kwon Ko, Jaemin Jo, Jinwook Seo
+Hyeon Jeon, Aeri Cho, Jinhwa Jang, Soohyun Lee, Jake Hyun, Kwon Ko, Jaemin Jo, Jinwook Seo

 VIS 2023 short